buttermjilk/gnss/gnss/README.md

 The data from the USB port gets used as is with minimal processing, where the data from the CAN bus is decoded with self-built decoders prioritizing latency and not needing to rely on third party providers.
 The messages are then matched through a synced state cache and ran through different scripts containing anomaly detection logic.
-The data along with the possible alerts created gets written to InfluxDB and then displayed on a real-time Grafana dashboard.
+The data along with the possible detected alerts gets written to InfluxDB and then displayed on real-time Grafana dashboards.

 System components: